Throw Errors as Agent Trajectory Corrections

 2. Missing required env keys

 The .env exists but is incomplete.
 This catches the case where an agent created the file by hand or copied .env.example and edited a few values.
-We check seven keys that the setup script generates: DATABASE_SCHEMA, API_PORT, WEB_PORT, MOBILE_PORT, WORKER_INSPECT_PORT, TEMPORAL_TASK_QUEUE, and WORKTREE_PORT_OFFSET.
+The validation checks seven keys that the setup script generates: DATABASE_SCHEMA, API_PORT, WEB_PORT, MOBILE_PORT, WORKER_INSPECT_PORT, TEMPORAL_TASK_QUEUE, and WORKTREE_PORT_OFFSET.
 The error names every missing key so the agent understands the scope of the problem.

 3. Missing helper scripts